Maverick Stadium: Features

 Maverick Stadium is composed of five major components, the playing field and track, west stands, east stands, the press box above the west stands and the locker rooms and support space underneath the west stands.
 The Gilstrap Athletic Center is a stand-alone building directly adjacent to the locker room section, directly north of the west stands.
 It had housed the entire UTA Athletic Offices, until College Park Center was built in 2012 and most of the Athletic Department moved to the new arena.
-It does connect to both the locker room and playing field.
+It does access both the locker room and playing field.

 The playing surface consists of FieldTurf artificial playing field and can be easily configured for soccer or football games.
 The field is circled by a 400-meter Polytan USA track surface.

+Maverick Stadium's press box and suites.

 The west stands have a seating capacity of approximately 8,000, of which 1,831 are chair-back seats in the center section.
 The east can sit approximately 4,500.
 Architectural plans were designed for eventual capacity to reach 26,000 by expanding both ends of each section from its current terminus at the 15-yard lines to just past the end zones.

 Underneath the west stands are the locker rooms, a full-sized, 3,700-square-foot weight room, equipment storage, other support functions and medical and training facilities, which include a hydrotherapy area, taping stations, treatment room and rehabilitation room.
 A reception room for formal events is also located in this area and can be accessed through the west entrance.